IEEEBerkeley/hope-www/labs/charger/schematic.rst

 Schematic Checking
 ------------------
 Run ERC and make sure there are no ERC errors.
-(Optional) Do a design review with another group.
+Do a design review with another group.

-**Design Reviews** are when you explain/present your design to a group of peers/coworkers with similar or more technical knowledge to verify your design.
+*Design reviews* are when you explain/present your design to a group of peers/coworkers with similar or more technical knowledge to verify your design.
 It is generally recommended that you do a schematic design review before layout and a final design review before manufacturing.
 When presenting your design, it